 Short-Term Revolving Credit Facility.
 In March 2024, Metropolitan entered into a note purchase and continuing covenant agreement with Bank of America, N.A. ("BANA"), for the purchase by BANA and sale by Metropolitan from time-to-time of short-term flexible rate revolving notes (the "Short-Term Revolving Credit Facility").
-Pursuant to the Short-Term Revolving Credit Facility, Metropolitan may borrow, pay down and re-borrow amounts, through the issuance and sale from time to time of short-term notes (with maturity dates not exceeding one year from their delivery date), in an aggregate principal amount not to exceed \$400 million (including, subject to certain terms and conditions, notes to refund maturing notes) to be purchased by BANA during the term of BANA's commitment to purchase notes thereunder, which commitment currently extends to March 19, 2027.
-The Short-Term Credit Agreement with BANA was entered into by Metropolitan in replacement of a previously existing short-term revolving credit facility.
-On the date of delivery of the Short-Term Revolving Credit Facility with BANA, all thenoutstanding notes issued under the prior short-term revolving credit facility were purchased by BANA, and the prior short-term revolving credit facility was terminated.
-As of April 1, 2024, Metropolitan had \$176.4 million principal amount of short-term notes outstanding under the Short-Term Revolving Credit Facility, consisting of \$158.4 million of tax-exempt notes and \$18.0 million of taxable notes.
-On or about [May], 2024, Metropolitan expects to make a draw on the Short-Term Revolving Credit Facility and issue an additional \$35,640,000 principal amount of short-term notes thereunder to fund, together with certain other amounts provided by Metropolitan, an escrow deposit for the purpose of defeasing and redeeming its outstanding Subordinate Water Revenue Refunding Bonds, 2017 Series B maturing on August 1, 2024.
-A portion of the proceeds of Metropolitan's 2024A Bonds will be applied on the date of delivery of such bonds to repay and redeem the short-term notes issued for such purpose.
-In addition, approximately \$120.0 million principal amount of the then outstanding tax-exempt notes previously issued under the Short-Term Revolving Credit Facility are expected to be repaid and redeemed with proceeds of Metropolitan's 2024A Bonds on the date of their delivery.
-Accrued interest on the notes due on the date of their repayment and redemption is to be paid from other funds provided by Metropolitan.
-Metropolitan also expects to make a draw on the Short-Term Revolving Credit Facility on or about [May], 2024 and issue \$271,255,000 principal amount of short-term notes thereunder to redeem all of Metropolitan's outstanding Subordinate Water Revenue Bonds, 2017 Series C, Subordinate Water Revenue Refunding Bonds, 2017 Series D and Subordinate Water Revenue Refunding Bonds, 2017 Series E on their mandatory tender date of May 21, 2024.
-A portion of the proceeds of Metropolitan's Subordinate Water Revenue Refunding Bonds, 2024 Series B (the "2024B Subordinate Bonds") are expected to be applied on the date of delivery of such bonds to repay and redeem the short-term notes issued for such purpose.
-Accrued interest on the notes due on the date of their repayment and redemption is to be paid from other funds provided by Metropolitan.
+Pursuant to the Short-Term Revolving Credit Facility, Metropolitan may borrow, pay down and re-borrow amounts through the issuance and sale from time to time of short-term notes (with maturity dates not exceeding one year from their delivery date), in an aggregate principal amount not to exceed \$400 million (including, subject to certain terms and conditions, notes to refund maturing notes) to be purchased by BANA during the term of BANA's commitment to purchase notes thereunder, which commitment currently extends to March 19, 2027.
+As of September 1, 2024, Metropolitan had \$384.4 million principal amount of short-term notes outstanding under the Short-Term Revolving Credit Facility, consisting of \$348.4 million of tax-exempt notes and \$36.0 million of taxable notes.
+Approximately \$316.0 million of such outstanding short-term notes (consisting of \$280.0 million of the outstanding tax-exempt notes and all of the outstanding taxable notes) are expected to be refunded with proceeds of Metropolitan's 2024C Bonds and 2024D Subordinate Bonds.
+See "PLAN OF FINANCE" in the front part of this Official Statement.

-Notes under the Short-Term Revolving Credit Facility bear interest at a fluctuating rate of interest per annum equal to: (A) for taxable borrowings, SOFR as administered by the Federal Reserve Bank of New York (or a successor administrator) as determined for each day in accordance with the Short-Term Revolving Credit Facility ("Daily Simple SOFR" as further defined in the Short-Term Credit Facility) plus a spread of 0.80 percent (so long as the current credit ratings on Metropolitan's Senior Revenue Bonds issued under the Senior Debt Resolutions are maintained); and (B) for tax-exempt borrowings, 80 percent of Daily Simple SOFR plus a spread of 0.60 percent (so long as the current credit ratings on Metropolitan's Senior Revenue Bonds issued under the Senior Debt Resolutions are maintained), subject, in each case to an applicable maximum interest rate, which shall not, in any case, exceed 18 percent.
+Notes under the Short-Term Revolving Credit Facility bear interest at a fluctuating rate of interest per annum equal to: (A) for taxable borrowings, SOFR as administered by the Federal Reserve Bank of New York (or a successor administrator) as determined for each day in accordance with the Short-Term Revolving Credit Facility ("Daily Simple SOFR" as further defined in the Short-Term Credit Facility) plus 0.80 percent (so long as the current credit ratings on Metropolitan's Senior Revenue Bonds issued under the Senior Debt Resolutions are maintained); and (B) for tax-exempt borrowings, 80 percent of Daily Simple SOFR plus 0.60 percent (so long as the current credit ratings on Metropolitan's Senior Revenue Bonds issued under the Senior Debt Resolutions are maintained), subject, in each case to an applicable maximum interest rate, which shall not, in any case, exceed 18 percent.
 Subject to the satisfaction of certain terms and conditions, any unpaid principal borrowed under the Short-Term Revolving Credit Facility remaining outstanding at the March 19, 2027 stated commitment expiration date of the Short-Term Revolving Credit Facility may be refunded by and exchanged for term notes payable by Metropolitan in approximately equal semi-annual principal installments over a period of approximately three years.
-Any such term notes will bear interest at a fluctuating rate of interest per annum equal to, for each day: (A) for taxable borrowings, (1) the greatest of (i) the Prime Rate plus one percent, (ii) the Federal Funds Rate in effect at such time plus two percent, and (iii) ten percent (such rate as from time to time in effect, the "Taxable Base Rate"), plus (2) a spread of two percent; and (B) for tax-exempt borrowings, (1) the greatest of (i) the Prime Rate plus one percent, (ii) the Federal Funds Rate in effect at such time plus two percent, and (iii) seven percent (such rate as from time to time in effect, the "Tax-Exempt Base Rate"), plus (2) a spread of two percent.
+Any such term notes will bear interest at a fluctuating rate of interest per annum equal to, for each day: (A) for taxable borrowings, (1) the greatest of (i) the Prime Rate plus one percent, (ii) the Federal Funds Rate in effect at such time plus two percent, and (iii) ten percent (such rate as from time to time in effect, the "Taxable Base Rate"), plus (2) two percent; and (B) for tax-exempt borrowings, (1) the greatest of (i) the Prime Rate plus one percent, (ii) the Federal Funds Rate in effect at such time plus two percent, and

+(iii) seven percent (such rate as from time to time in effect, the "Tax-Exempt Base Rate"), plus (2) two percent.